sabarishn/thekkeveedu-web/index.md

 Devotees offering **Ponakala** are requested to reach temple by **6.30 AM**

-All timings provided are tentative and may be changed as necessary.
+All timings provided are tentative and may be changed as per any necessity.